Rogues (comics): The New 52: The Flash and Forever Evil (2011–2016)

 The Rogues are referenced by Barry Allen to have previously been defeated by him and disbanded.
 Known members (so far) have been the Golden Glider, the Weather Wizard, Heat Wave, and the Mirror Master.

 The Rogues appeared in The Flash (vol. 4) Annual #1 in a war against Captain Cold, the Flash, and the Pied Piper.
 Confirmed Rogues include the Golden Glider (Lisa Snart) as the current leader, the Weather Wizard (Marco Mardon), the Trickster (Axel Walker), Heat Wave (Mick Rory), and the Mirror Master (Sam Scudder).

-A year prior, Captain Cold, Heat Wave, the Mirror Master (Sam Scudder again), and the Weather Wizard underwent a procedure at an unknown facility that would merge them with their weapons, giving them superpowers.
+A year prior, Captain Cold, Heat Wave, the Mirror Master, and the Weather Wizard underwent a procedure at an unknown facility that would merge them with their weapons, giving them superpowers.
 The procedure went awry and exploded.
 Cold's sister Lisa, who was also at the facility, was caught in the explosion.
 The five were given superpowers, but each in a twisted manner.
-Heat Wave gained pyrokinesis, but at the cost of his body being burned; the Weather Wizard becomes emotionally tied to his weather wand, causing constant depression; Lisa becomes an astral projection of herself; and Sam would be forever trapped in the Mirror World.
+Heat Wave gained pyrokinesis, but at the cost of his body being burned; the Weather Wizard became emotionally tied to his weather wand, causing constant depression; Lisa became an astral projection; and Mirror Master was trapped in the Mirror World.
 The Rogues blamed Cold for this and turned against him.
-However, they are forced to team up with the Flash, Cold, and the Pied Piper when Gorilla Grodd invaded Central City.
+However, they are forced to team up with the Flash, Cold, and the Pied Piper when Gorilla Grodd invades Central City.
 As of Forever Evil, they seem to be working together again.